pyne/pyne/docker/readme.md

     - `build_moab=YES` add MOAB in the docker container
     - `build_pymoab=YES` install MOAB with pymoab
     - "build_dagmc=YES" add DAGMC
-    - "build_pyne=NO" only add the PyNE dependencies to the container
+    - `build_pyne=NO` do not build PyNE, only add the PyNE dependencies to the container
     - "py_version=X.Y" specify the python version to install (option are 2.7 or 3.6)